microsoft/rushstack/api/ts-command-line.icommandlineintegerdefinition.md

 # ICommandLineIntegerDefinition interface

-For use with CommandLineParser, this interface represents an integer command line parameter
+For use with CommandLineParser, this interface represents a command line parameter whose argument is an integer value.